PaddlePaddle/Paddle/doc/design/cluster_train/pserver_client.md

  * servers.
  *
  * @param param the parameter to initialize.
  * @return 0 if successful, otherwise -1.
-On failure, the trainer need
+On failure, the trainer
- * to restart the entire initialization process (starting
+ * needs to restart the entire initialization process (starting from
- * from @paddle_begin_init_param).
-Or simply exit the program and wait
+ * @paddle_begin_init_param).
+Or simply exit the program and wait for
- * for cluster management system to restart trainer.
+ * the cluster management system to restart the trainer.
  */
 int paddle_init_param(paddle_pserver_client* client, paddle_parameter params);